John Wall: Business ventures and philanthropy

-In 2013, after signing a five-year contract with the Wizards, Wall purchased a home in Potomac for $4.9 million.
+In 2013, after signing a five-year contract with the Washington Wizards, Wall purchased a home in Potomac for $4.9 million.
 The two-acre property, which has eight bedrooms, six garages, and 17,980 square feet, was selected to accommodate Wall's mother, siblings, and guests.

 In 2016, Wall received the Stewart B. McKinney Award for his work to end homelessness after he donated $400,000 to Bright Beginnings.